otherland/biblebasedliving/content/opposing-womens-ordination.md

 ---

 ## Opposing Women's Ordination: A [Conservative Christian Perspective](/resisting-lgbtq-education)

-### Introduction

 In recent years, the issue of women's ordination has been a topic of great debate within Christian circles.
 Some argue that women should be allowed to hold positions of leadership and authority within the church, including pastoral roles, while others maintain a more traditional view that restricts such roles to men.
 As conservative Christians, it is important for us to examine this issue from a biblical perspective and uphold the values and teachings found in Scripture.

 In this article, we will address [eight key questions](/resisting-secular-influence) regarding women's ordination, providing thorough answers grounded in conservative biblical interpretation.
-We will explore [the biblical foundation](/preserving-traditional-marriage) for these positions, engage with relevant source material, and offer practical applications for our understanding of women's roles in the church.
+We will explore [the biblical foundation](/preserving-traditional-marriage) for these positions, engage with relevant
 ### 1. What does the Bible teach about male-only leadership roles in the church?

 The Bible clearly teaches that God has ordained male leadership roles within the church.
 In [1 Timothy 2:12-13](https://www.bibleref.com/1-Timothy/2/1-Timothy-2-12.html), the apostle Paul states, "I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 For Adam was formed first, then Eve."
 This passage highlights the order of creation as a basis for male leadership and authority.

 Similarly, in [1 Corinthians 14:34-35](https://www.bibleref.com/1-Corinthians/14/1-Corinthians-14-34.html), Paul instructs, "Women should remain silent in the churches.
 They are not allowed to speak but must be in submission, as the law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church."
 These verses affirm the importance of male leadership and submission within the context of worship gatherings.

-Source Material: According to an analysis of the written presentations on Women's Ordination (WO) by each Division's Biblical Research Committees (BRC), seven out of thirteen Divisions within the Seventh-day Adventist Church explicitly indicate support for Women's Ordination or have no objection to it.
-However, it is important to note that these positions do not align with a conservative biblical interpretation that upholds male-only leadership roles.

 ### 2. Does culture play a role in determining the eligibility of women for ordination?